DNS-over-HTTPS

 For example, DNS firewalls and auditing are easy and popular ways to protect endpoints, apply parental controls and detect compromised systems.
 DoH bypasses the existing security infrastructure and policies, including hardware, software (firewalls, IDS, etc.), training, and resource management.
 Enterprises have invested A LOT of time and money in all of these.

-As a result, organizations are likely to encounter a myriad of technical, policy, and regulatory issues with the use of DoH:
+As a result, organizations are likely to encounter myriad technical, policy, and regulatory issues with the use of DoH:

 - DNS Firewalls become ineffective; users can bypasses local policies and, for example, access social media or other prohibited resources